-The Monitoring Program requires that the NCMA gather and compile pertinent information on a calendar year basis; this is accomplished through data collected by NCMA agencies (including necessary field work), the FCWCD, requests to other public agencies, and from online sources.
+The Monitoring Program requires that the NCMA gather and compile pertinent information on a calendar year basis; this is accomplished through data collected by NCMA agencies (including necessary field work), the FCWCD, and requests to other public agencies.
 Periodic reports, such as Urban Water Management Plans (UWMP) prepared by Arroyo Grande, Grover Beach, and Pismo Beach, provide information about demand, supply, and water supply facilities.
 Annual data are added to the comprehensive NCMA database and analyzed.
-Results of the data compilation and analysis for 2016 are documented and discussed in this Annual Report.
+Results of the data compilation and analysis for 2017 are documented and discussed in this Annual Report.

-As shown in Figure 1, the NCMA represents the northernmost portion of the SMGB, as defined in the adjudication and by California Department of Water Resources (DWR; DWR, 1958) as the Santa Maria River Valley groundwater basin (Basin 3-12).
-Adjoining the NCMA to the southeast is the NMMA; the Santa Maria Valley Management Area (SMVMA) encompasses the remainder of the groundwater basin.
+As shown in Figure 1, the NCMA represents the northernmost portion of the SMGB, as defined in the adjudication and by DWR (DWR, 1958) as the Santa Maria River Valley groundwater basin (Basin 3-12).
+Adjoining the NCMA to the south and east is the NMMA; the SMVMA encompasses the remainder of the groundwater basin.
 Figure 2 shows the locations of the four NCMA agencies within the NCMA.